junxit/us-congress-bills-112/metadata.md

 - 2012-06-21 — Introduced in House
 - 2012-06-21 — Referred to the House Committee on Natural Resources.
 - 2012-06-21 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-06-28 — Subcommittee Hearings Held.
+- 2012-07-11 — Committee Consideration and Mark-up Session Held.
+- 2012-07-11 — Ordered to be Reported by Unanimous Consent.
+- 2012-07-11 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-09-18 — Placed on the Union Calendar, Calendar No. 488.
+- 2012-09-18 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-676.
+- 2012-09-18 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-676.